Broutona

-Broutona (остров Броутона; Japanese 武魯頓島; Buroton-tō) is an uninhabited volcanic island located near the northern end of the southern Kuril Islands chain in the Sea of Okhotsk in the northwest Pacific Ocean.
+Broutona (остров Броутона; 武魯頓島) is an uninhabited volcanic island located near the northern end of the southern Kuril Islands chain in the Sea of Okhotsk in the northwest Pacific Ocean.
 Its name is derived from William Robert Broughton, a British ship captain who charted many of the Kuril Islands during his voyages during the 18th century.
 Its original Ainu name was Makanrur, which translates roughly to "island in a strong current".

 Geology

 Broutona is roughly circular, with an area of 7 km2.
 It is located approximately 17 km to the northwest of the twin islands of Chirpoy and Brat Chirpoyev.

 The island consists of a dormant or extinct stratovolcano, which rises to 801 m above sea level.
 The mountain has not erupted in historic times.
 The island has steep cliff sides, which can reach heights of 274 m and no sandy beaches, making landing very difficult and dangerous even in calm weather.
 These cliffs are weak and are easily eroded by the sea.